top of page

 However, there comes a point when spending more and more time on a piece of work will get you steeply diminishing returns.
 If you’re a parent your time is more limited, so be mindful of where you spend it.

-13: USE REWARDS
+14: USE REWARDS

 I encourage recording and rewarding all your achievements.
 I work hard for my family, my business and my writing, so if I want a bar of chocolate when I achieve something then I’ll have a guilt-free bar of chocolate!

-14: SCREEN TIME IS OK (SHHH!)
+16: SCREEN TIME IS OK (SHHH!)

-The key thing, as with many of these tips, is to be intentional.
+The key thing – as with many of these tips – is to be intentional.
 I make sure my children are consuming content that is educational as well as entertaining, and I make sure to use it strategically (e.g., when I have housework or life admin to do).

 If you’re the type of writer who can dip in and out of a project, writing 50 words here, 50 words there, in between other things, then this strategy could also buy you extra writing time.
-Personally, I use this time to relax with my children or do other things, so that both my schedule and my brain are free for writing after the kids have gone to bed.

-16: IT DOESN'T MATTER IF THE HOUSE IS MESSY (SHHH!)
+18: IT DOESN'T MATTER IF THE HOUSE IS MESSY (SHHH!)

 On my bookshelf there is a plaque from a German Christmas market.